 Bruno says, “Hey, no hard feelings over this morning is there?
 I don’t know what came over me.”
-Gary smiles and says, “No problems here, brother,” but an abrupt turn of the shoulder and Bruno’s uncanny perception of body language shows that there is a problem.
+Gary smiles and says, “No problems here, brother,” but an abrupt turn of the shoulder and Bruno’s uncanny perception of body language tells him that there is a problem.

 The next morning Bruno approaches the counter, and the girl of his dreams is waiting for him.
 She looks straight at Bruno, eyes gleaming, a large smile on her face.